Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

 \end{lemma}

 \begin{proof} Setting $m_l = m_l(h)$ and multiplying \eqref{homo2} with $a=0$ by $|v|^3$, one gets after integration in velocity space

 Some more informations are then needed regarding the third order moment of the collision operator.
 A.V.
 Bobylev, I.M.
 Gamba and V.A.
-Panferov had shown in \cite{bobylev:2004} (Lemma 3) the following estimate:
+Panferov had shown in \cite{bobylev:2004} (and this result was then extended to the case of bounded cross section in~\cite{alonso:2009}, see Appendix, Theorem \ref{thmBGPmoments}) the following estimate:

 where $ 0 < \gamma < 1$ and